UCL/ucl_software_carpentry/installation/install.md

 git config --global core.editor "'C:/Program Files (x86)/Notepad++/notepad++.exe' -multiInst  -nosession -noPlugin"
 ```

-Note that it is not obvious how to copy and paste text in a windows terminal including Git Bash.
+Note that it is not obvious how to copy and paste text in a Windows terminal including Git Bash.
 Copy and paste can be found by right
-clicking on the top bar and selecting the commands from the drop down menu.
+clicking on the top bar and selecting the commands from the drop down menu (in a sub menu).

-Confirm that this has worked by opening to 'Git Bash' in the Start Menu and then typing:
+Confirm that the installation has worked by opening to 'Git Bash' in the Start Menu and then typing:

 	python -V
 	git --version

 This should print the installed version of the python and git confirming that both are installed at working correctly.